hacs/documentation/source/docs/use/data.md

 description: "About repository data and backup"
 ---

+## Data storage

-All repository data is saved to files under `.storage` (hidden by default).
+All repository data is saved in Home Assistant to files under `.storage` (hidden by default).

 ## Creating a backup

 All HACS data is part of the regular Home Assistant backup.
-Make sure to regularly backup Home Assistant and store the backup files somewhere safe.
+Make sure to regularly backup Home Assistant and store the backup files somewhere safe and outside of your Home Assistant instance.
+So that you can restore from backup if needed.

 For instructions on creating a backup, select the link below corresponding to your installation type.